The Nature Conservancy preserved 337 acres in Fillmore County to protect springs and a trout stream connected to Forestville-Mystery Cave State Park.

-The acquisition of Seven Springs WMA was completed under the Conservancy’s Southeast Minnesota Protection and Restoration Program.
+The acquisition of Seven Springs WMA was completed under TNC’s Southeast Minnesota Protection and Restoration Program.

 Funding for the property was provided by the Outdoor Heritage Fund, which was created under the Clean Water, Land and Legacy Amendment, through an appropriation by the Minnesota Legislature as recommended by the Lessard-Sams Outdoor Heritage Council.